The Use of Family Trusts by Business Owners

 - annual reduction in total income taxes

-- multiple use of the capital gains exemption to reduce income taxes
+- multiplying the lifetime capital gains exemption to reduce income taxes

 - delay of taxation on death